CarettaLimited/food-menu/README.md

 - Follow Accessibility guidelines throughout.
 - Make it as lightweight and performant as possible
 - Do some performance analysis at every stage.
+- Add event based webhooks for sending messages to third party systems when a certain event occurs

 Further developments may include: